bitifet/pasar/doc/Manual.md

 ###<a name="optDefaults"></a>"defaults" Option:

-"defaults" Option let's define default values to be merged with all Service definitons.
+"defaults" Option can be used to define default values to be merged with all Service definitons.

 Not fully functional yet.
-But let's define defaults.help.examples.get as ``[{}]``.
+But, for example, allows to define defaults.help.examples.all as ``[{}]``.

 ###<a name="optClient"></a>"client" Option: